kubernetes/ingress-nginx/docs/developer-guide/code-overview.md

 ## Deploy files

-This directory contains the `yaml` deploy files used as examples or references in the docs to deploy Ingress NGINX and other componentes.
+This directory contains the `yaml` deploy files used as examples or references in the docs to deploy Ingress NGINX and other components.

 Those files are in [deploy](https://github.com/kubernetes/ingress-nginx/tree/main/deploy) directory.